 In my opinion, which most don’t really care about, dessert should be small.
 It is a way to end the meal with a final bite, or two, and send you on your way.
 I was never into desserts that are bigger than your entree.

 Why do we need pieces of cake that are literally 1/4 of the whole cake?
 Or an ice cream sundae with 4 scoops of ice cream?
 We don’t!
 I just need one bite to balance out my experience.
 These truffles are just that one bite!

 The perfect combination

-The result of that experiment are these delicious Dulce De Leche Fireball Truffles!
-Enjoy one af your dinner!
+The result of that experiment is these delicious Dulce De Leche Fireball Truffles!
+Enjoy one after your dinner!

 - 2 cups salty and buttery crackers ( ~ 60 Ritz crackers)